Q. What security do you accept for loans?

 A. Bricks does not give financial advice or recommendation.
 It is up to you to seek advice from an authorised person who specialises in advising on non-readily realisable securities.
 Your capital is at risk and is not protected under the Financial Services Compensation Scheme.

 Q. When I lend to Bricks, who has risk priority?

 A. Bricks enables you to make fixed rate loans indirectly to a borrower either secured by assets or, in the case of probate loans, with a very strong covenant.
-Your loan will be made under an individual loan contract directly between you and Bricks.
-Loan contracts may have different maturities and interest rates but all rank equally including with directors’ and founders’ own lending to Bricks.
+Your loan will be made under an individual loan document directly between you and Bricks.
+Loan documents may have different maturities and interest rates but all rank equally including with directors’ and founders’ own lending to Bricks.

 Q. When I lend to Bricks, what is the main risk?

 A. The main risk is that we are unable to continue to make the interest payments when they fall due or to repay the loan principal amount when it falls due.
 In order to minimise that risk: